 - VALUE1 and VALUE2 are set to

-index, followby default, meaning the page at hand can be indexed and all links on that page can be followed by search engine spiders to index the pages they link to.
+index, followby default, meaning the page at hand can be indexed by search engines and links on that page can be followed to crawl the pages they link to.

 - VALUE1 and VALUE2 can be set to

 But don’t let this code scare you away.
 Yoast SEO helps you out!
 If you want to know how to